AlephNull0/glass-movie-player/README.md

 ![Swipe with two fingers to seek (that is, reverse or fast forward)](assets/player_seek.png?raw=true)

-Whisky Tango Foxtrot Why a Movie Player?
+Why a Movie Player?
 ----------------------------------------
 Glass is designed for micro-interactions so why would anyone want a movie player?
-Because it works really well with some movies.
+Because it works really well in certain situations.
 I have watched Android design in action videos while on a treadmill and it works great.
 Videos that don't require constant visual attention are great to watch on glass while on the go.
 I would not recommend watching any crazy movies such as Memento where you just can't keep your eyes off the screen.
 Feel free to experiment what type of videos work in what situations.
 At the moment, volume is a bit of an issue if you're in a loud place, but as a temporary fix, I just wear an ear-plug in my right ear to let the bone conduction do its thing.